rightjs/rightjs-docs/docs/en/docs/util/options.md

 # Options

-`Options` is a shared module, which can be used with the classes that need an option attribute support.
+`Options` is a shared module, which can be used with classes that need support for option attributes.

-Generally, it provides the `setOptions` method where it merges any default options with given ones and assigns the result to the `options` property of the instance.
+Generally, it provides the `setOptions` method which merges any default options with the given ones and assigns the result to the `options` property of the instance.

     var Steake = new Class({